Surfing-Chef/sc-style-admin/README.md

 ### Activation ###
 Activate plugin to author styles within *sc-style-admin.css*.
 The file is located in *wp-content > plugins > sc-style-admin*.

-__Important:__ Custom styles will be saved if the plugin is uninstalled, but will be deleted if the plugin is deleted.
-Be sure to back up the *sc-style-admin.css* file if changing themes or migrating plugin installations.
+__Important: Custom styles will be deleted if the plugin is uninstalled/deleted.__  The stylesheet and its content are only used by WordPress when the plugin is activated.
+Although still in the plugin folder, WordPress will ignore custom styles if the plugin is not activated.
+Be sure to back up the *sc-style-admin.css* file if changing themes or migrating WordPress, plugins or themes.